leighshepperson/leighshepperson.github.io/_posts/2016-06-03-rust-register-virtual-machine.markdown

 stop
 {% endplantuml %}

-We give more details in the following sections:
+We'll give more details in the following sections:

 ### Instructions